The Beginner's Guide to Dirty Talk

-Sexting can be a great way to start experimenting with dirty talk, especially if what makes you most nervous is saying the sexy things out loud.
-Exchanging texts ranging from flirty to sexually explicit can help establish a shared vocabulary and delineate some boundaries between you and your partner.
+Sexting can be a great way to begin experimenting with dirty talk, especially if what makes you most nervous is saying the sexy things out loud.
+Exchanging texts ranging from flirty to sexually explicit can help to establish a shared vocabulary and delineate some boundaries between you and your partner.
 For example, what words do you want to use to refer to your genitalia?
 What words are ok for your partner to use?
 What’s ok to try out in bed and what’s not?

 It can be easier to establish these things from behind your phone, where you can interrogate your own desires and take some time to think about how you want to articulate them to your partner.
 By the time you fall into bed together, you’ll have a few saucy lines ready to deliver with winning confidence.